 Use this guide to understand the graduate program options that may best meet your needs, interests and career goals.

-What's the Difference between Professional and Academic Master's Degrees in Public Health?
+Professional vs Academic Master’s Degrees in Public Health?

 Public health is both a professional practice and an academic discipline, with master’s degree programs falling into those two broad categories.